Mascarene teal: Extinction

-Travellers to Mauritius and Réunion made repeat mentions of highly palatable ducks and geese, and these were listed among the favourite prey of hunters there.
-Cheke stated in 1987 that the Mascarene teals were considered abundant on Mauritius in 1681, but quickly declined thereafter; the French explorer François Leguat considered them rare in 1693, and the Dutch governor of Mauritius Roelof Deodati declared them extinct in 1698.
-Cheke added that since the number of men on these islands was low in the 1600s, it is unlikely they would have been responsible for the extinction of widespread animals, but those limited to certain habitats, like for example ducks and geese, may have been exterminated by hunting, though reduced breeding would probably be due to introduced animals.
-One 1709 account stated wildfowl could still be found on Réunion, but Cheke suspected it to be hearsay, as they were not mentioned by a 1705 account, and one from 1710 specifically declared them extinct.
+Travellers to Mauritius and Réunion considered the local birds tame and easy to kill; ducks and geese were listed among the favourite prey of hunters there.
+Cheke stated in 1987 that the Mascarene teals were considered abundant on Mauritius in 1681 but quickly declined thereafter; the French explorer François Leguat considered them rare in 1693, and the Dutch governor of Mauritius Roelof Deodati was the last to mention them in 1696.
+Cheke added that since the number of men on these islands was low in the 1600s, it is unlikely they would have been responsible for the extinction of widespread animals, but those limited to certain habitats, like ducks and geese, may have been exterminated by hunting, though reduced breeding would probably be due to introduced animals.
+One 1709 account stated wildfowl could still be found on Réunion, but Cheke suspected it to be hearsay, as they were not mentioned by a 1705 account, and one from 1710 declared them extinct.

 Cheke and Hume suggested in 2008 that the introduction of cats to Mauritius possibly in the 1680s led to a rapid decline in ground-nesting birds, and while the Mascarene teals may have nested in tree holes, the ducklings would still have to walk from their trees to water.
 They pointed out that the last mention of "wild ducks" was from 1696 and "ducks" in 1706, but both probably referred to farmyard ducks.
 The International Union for Conservation of Nature has accepted the 1696 date.
 Hume and Walters stated in 2012 that the teals were not mentioned on Mauritius after 1700 and on Réunion a decade later, and listed overhunting to be the primary cause of extinction.
 Cheke elaborated in 2013 that the main culprit was cats, with hunting being secondary, and the species survived introduced rats and pigs.